-- Eligibility: A member has earned a non-forfeitable right to Plan benefits after the completion of 10 years of Credited Service provided they elect to leave their accumulated contributions in the fund. - Benefit: The benefit is the member's accrued Normal Retirement Benefit as of the date of termination.
+Eligibility: A member has earned a non-forfeitable right to Plan benefits after the completion of 10 years of Credited Service provided they elect to leave their accumulated contributions in the fund.

+Benefit: The benefit is the member's accrued Normal Retirement Benefit as of the date of termination.
 Benefit is payable at the member's Normal Retirement date.

-Annual Adjustment: On October 1st of each year monthly benefits are increased by \$2.50 for each full year from the member's date of retirement until that October 1st.
-Normal Form of Benefit: 10 Years Certain and Life thereafter; other options are also available.
+Adjustment: On October 1st of each year monthly benefits are increased by \$2.50 for each full of Benefit: 10 Years Certain and Life thereafter; other options are also available.

 COLA: One half of the actuarial gain realized for the prior fiscal year is used to increase benefits on June 1st of each year for members who have been retired for at least 3 years.
 The increase is limited to the change in the CPI over the preceding calendar year.
-If there was no actuarial gain realized for the prior fiscal year, then no cost of living adjustment is provided.
+If there was no actuarial gain realized for the prior fiscal year,